chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - **[Network Monitoring](.documentation_feature/network-monitoring.md)**: WiFi-only mode with intelligent network detection for mobile data conservation.
 - **[Battery Monitoring](.documentation_feature/battery-monitoring.md)**: Built-in battery status monitoring for Termux users.
 - **[Compression Timeout Control](.documentation_feature/compression-timeout-control.md)**: Configurable timeout settings for video compression operations.
+- **[Deferred Video Conversion](.documentation_feature/deferred-video-conversion.md)**: **NEW: Prevents video conversion from blocking normal uploads by deferring incompatible video conversions until after all images and compatible videos have been uploaded.** Includes crash-resilient state management with automatic resume capability.
+No more timeout errors blocking your uploads!
 - **[System Resource Monitoring](.documentation_feature/system-resource-monitoring.md)**: Real-time CPU, memory, and disk usage tracking.
 - **[Sender Validation & Security](.documentation_feature/sender-validation-security.md)**: **NEW: Only processes messages from the configured `account_b_username`, preventing unauthorized access.** All messages from other users are blocked and logged for security auditing.
 This ensures that only your designated target user can trigger downloads, uploads, and commands.
 - **[Automatic File Cleanup](.documentation_feature/automatic-file-cleanup.md)**: **NEW: Manual cleanup commands to remove old files and orphaned directories, recovering disk space.** Includes safety confirmations and protected file lists.
 See [CLEANUP_GUIDE.md](CLEANUP_GUIDE.md) for details.